 Enzymes are named in a manner that indicates their function and usually, all the enzymes end in –ase to make them distinguishable and provide uniqueness in their names.

 For example, Lactase enzyme which helps in the digestion of Lactose sugar.
-Other Examples includes DNase, DNA polymerase, and Alcohol Dehydrogenase etc.
+Other Examples include DNase, DNA polymerase, and Alcohol Dehydrogenase, etc.

 The DNA polymerase reads an intact DNA strand and uses it as a template to make a new DNA strand.

 Hormones are the chemical substances or messengers that are secreted directly into the bloodstream from the source of production.

 It travels throughout the body via the bloodstream and supplied to the organs and tissues of the body to exert their various functions.

 There are so many different types of hormones exist in humans that act on different aspects of body functions and processes.
 Some of the functions of hormones include:

 - Metabolism of food items (Digestion, Absorption, Assimilation of Food you eat and Energy production)